mondoohq/installer/dockerhub/mondoo/client.md

 # Supported tags
 - `latest` - always pinned to the latest release of Mondoo Client
-- `6` - starting from `6.3.0` we offer a major version container, which is always pinned to the latest release for a given major version
+- `7` - always pinned to the latest release for a given major version
-- `6.4.0` - always pinned to a specific Mondoo Client release
+- `7.2.0` - always pinned to a specific Mondoo Client release

 ## UBI containers
 We offer a Mondoo Client container built on top of [Universal Base Image (UBI)](https://hub.docker.com/r/redhat/ubi8) by Red Hat.
 Note that the containers built with this base image support only the `amd64` and `arm64` architectures.

 Supported tags are:
 - `latest-ubi`
-- `6-ubi`
+- `7-ubi`
-- `6.4.0-ubi`
+- `7.2.0-ubi`

 The `Dockerfile` for these images can be found [here](https://github.com/mondoohq/client/blob/master/Dockerfile-ubi).